Bear Creek – Perry Township

 Classification: small town

-It was settled by Richard Brown, a fur trader & farmer, in 1798.
-The town was surveyed in 1801 & grew with a couple of schools, a church, wool mill, & some of the local farmers also did other things like blacksmith work & carpentry.
-Browns Run was never a large town but had a post office from 1894 – 1899 & was widely known to be some of the best farming land in Montgomery County alongside Browns Run Creek.
-Roads in the early days were rough & hard to pass through, to say the least, but construction in the 1900's made travel a lot easier.
+It was first settled in 1798 by Richard Brown who was a fur trader and farmer.
+The town was surveyed in 1801 and grew with a couple of schools, a church, wool mill, and some of the local farmers also did other things like blacksmith work and carpentry.
+Browns Run was never a large town but had a post office from 1894 – 1899 and was widely known to be some of the best farming land in Montgomery County alongside Browns Run Creek.
+Roads in the early days were rough and hard to pass through, to say the least, but construction in the 1900s made travel a lot easier.

-The area still keeps it's name today partly due to Brown’s Run Country Club which is a private membership golf course that opened in 1956 with the promise of playing the game in a more natural setting.
-Richard Brown was probably buried in Brown Run Cemetery with other early settlers & families.
+The area still keeps its name today, partly due to Brown’s Run Country Club which is a private membership golf course that opened in 1956 with the promise of playing the game in a more natural setting.
+Richard Brown was probably buried in Brown Run Cemetery with other early settlers and families.

 Location: German Township, Montgomery County – On State Route 725

 Settlers with German ancestry from Berks County, Pennsylvania begn making their way to the vicinity in the first few years of the 1800s.
 Philip Gunckel (1766-1848) and Catharine (Shaeffer) Gunckel (1766-1836) led a group of 24 families by flatboat to Cincinnati, and then up to Hole’s Station, later named Miamisburg.
 Philip was the only one who could speak English at the time.
 The Gunckels made a land speculation investment by buying up a bunch of the original lot recordings in the valley between Little Twin Creek and Big Twin Creek, founding Germantown in 1804.
 They had 8 children and Philip was a miller.